billy1380/cv/williamshakour.md

 ### 2013-2015 [Reflection.io](http://www.reflection.io) - CTO and co-Founder
 Architected, designed and coded a system to import application rank data daily to allow statistical analysis aimed at determining the potential earnings of each application.
 The system was built on top of Google Cloud platform and uses GWT to build the desktop site.
 Cloud platform technologies used include App engine pull and push queues, Compute engine virtual machines, BigQuery, Cloud SQL, Cloud Storage and Cloud datastore for rapid access to data summaries and managing the pipeline API.

-The project followed the agile methodology, delivering measurable progress using sprints of 2-4 weeks and traking progress via [trello](https://trello.com/).
+The project followed the agile methodology, delivering measurable progress using 2 week sprints and tracking progress via [trello](https://trello.com/).
+The team was distributed (between London and Nottingham) and communicated over either Skype or Hangouts.

 I also helped with recruitment of members of the technical team and accessing their progress.
 This, for me, was by far the most challenging part of the role.